PayBreak/retailer-integration-guide/index.md

 Our recommended method of integration is to use our API as this is the most secure.

-You may optionally want to integrate with your own back office, in which case you will, invariably want to use our API method.
+You may optionally want to integrate with your own back office, in this case you will need to use our API method.

 Task | Done
 --- | ---